sha4hzaib/Chillink_app/README.md

-This is my app which will contain scary stories with different ctegories, and each category will have multiple stories.
-It has multiple screens and also has a user profile.
+ChillInk is an interactive mobile app designed to immerse users in a collection of chilling, scary stories.
+The app categorizes stories into various genres, each offering multiple tales to explore.
+Users can navigate through a range of creepy narratives, all while enjoying an intuitive user experience across multiple screens.